The Casson-Sullivan invariant for homeomorphisms of 4-manifolds: Unstable realisation of the Casson-Sullivan invariant

 \subsection{Applications}

-In light of the previous subsection, it is natural to ask for which $4$-manifolds do the results \Cref{thm:unstable_realisation_theorem} and \Cref{thm:non_pseudo_smoothable_but_hom_smoothable} apply.
+In light of the previous subsection, it is natural to ask for which $4$-manifolds do the results \zcref{thm:unstable_realisation_theorem} and \zcref{thm:non_pseudo_smoothable_but_hom_smoothable} apply.
 This subsection is devoted to giving such examples.
 In all that follows, let $X$ be a closed, connected, smooth, orientable $4$-manifold with $\pi_1(X)\cong\pi$.